-Dates and times for referee hearings vary annually.
+Phone hearings are typically held from mid-June to mid-July.
+In person hearings will be scheduled in mid-July (dates and times will vary).
 For more information on this year's referee hearing calendar, please contact the County Clerk's Office via email or at 402-441-8724.

 Hearings can be rescheduled if dates/times remain.
 Please contact the Lancaster County Clerk's Office via email or call at 402-441-8724 as soon as possible to reschedule as there are a limited number of hearing dates available.

 Residential hearings typically take 10 to 15 minutes.
-Agricultural and commercial hearings can take 20 to 30 minutes or longer.
+Agricultural hearings can take 20 to 30 minutes, and commercial hearings can take 30 to 45 minutes or longer.

 A representative can attend the referee hearing on your behalf.

-It may take 2 to 4 weeks for the referee to complete the review of your protest.
-Protest results can be accessed on the County Clerk's website.
+Following the review of all information submitted, referee recommendations will be finalized and presented to the Board of Equalization.
+Protest results can be accessed on the County Clerk's website in early August.
 You will need to know the protest number and parcel identification number in order to search values.